 The recipient of the Ken Nakayama Medal receives this honor for high-impact work that has made a lasting contribution in vision science in the broadest sense.
 The nature of this work can be fundamental, clinical or applied.

-Dr. Adelson will speak during the Awards session,
+Dr. Westheimer will speak during the Awards session,